vixent03/practice-for-week-07-css-grid/README.md

 Container**.
 In __main.css__, find the the `.grid-container` class selector, and add styles with appropriate values per these requirements.

-* Display a grid that fills the full width of the page
+* Display a grid that fills the full width of the pagee
 * In the grid, template three columns:
   * First column uses 3 fractions of the available width
   * Middle column matches the width of the content